dfinity/agent-rs/icx/README.md

 key that can be used for the Internet Computer signing and validation.

 ### Root Key
-For non-IC networks, pass --fetch-root-key to fetch the root key.
-When this argument is not present, icx uses the hardcoded public key.
+For non-IC networks, pass `--fetch-root-key` to fetch the root key.
+When this argument is not present, icx uses the hard-coded public key.

 ### Examples
 To call the management canister's `create_canister` function, you can use the following: